Research

 In brief

-During most of the year, particulate phosphorus was the dominant form in the water.
+During most of the year, particulate phosphorus [in upper Blackburn Creek] was the dominant form in the water.
 Dissolved phosphorus, the most readily available form for algae and other biota, was a small fraction of the total.
 It appeared to have a base concentration of 8 to 24 [parts per billion], probably derived from groundwater emerging as springs.
 However, during the very first small freshet after the summer dry period, there was a peak of phosphorus which was almost entirely dissolved, not particulate.
 That peak might largely represent soluble phosphorus from the ashes of “burn piles” and from decay of vegetable matter during the previous dry season. […]

 In brief